Family Physician in CalgaryHousing & Career Guide · 2026

 Fastest-growing immigrant population in Canada.
 Active federal and provincial nomination streams.
 Large Filipino, South Asian, and Chinese communities.

-Critical shortage in suburban and rural areas.
+Critical shortage in suburban and rural areas across Canada and the US.
 Urban positions are competitive.
-IMG (International Medical Graduate) routes vary by province.
+IMG routes vary significantly by country and state/province.

 Frequently Asked Questions